Image

 Computational Media: https://www.cc.gatech.edu/create-application-changing-majors-computational-media

-Declaring a CS Minor: The CS minor application form is closed for this semester.
-Future interest meeting dates and application information will be posted here: https://www.cc.gatech.edu/computer-science-minor-interest-meeting-online-application-information-and-registration
+Declaring a CS Minor: The CS minor requires an application form.
+Interest meeting dates and application information will be posted here: https://www.cc.gatech.edu/computer-science-minor-interest-meeting-online-application-information-and-registration

 You will be able to assign recipients for signatures and complete the necessary form fields electronically.